DHRI-Curriculum/intro-python-workshop/lessons.md

 ## Challenge

 So I just told you that variables shouldn't start with a number or an underscore.
 What does that even mean?
-Will your computer explode if you write `3_flower = "buttercup"`?
+Will your computer explode if you write `1_book = "Gender Trouble"`?

 Only one way to find out.
 Try giving weird names to variables and see if you can learn a bit about the rules.

+## Solution

+There are a few rules regarding the way that you write the variable statement.
+This is because Python reads everything left to right, and needs things to be in a certain order.

+First, you cannot use any numbers or special characters to start a variable name.
+So `1_book`, `1book`, or any variable that contains special characters `@`, `#`, `$`, `$`, etc, wouldn't be acceptable in Python.
+You must start the variable with a letter and avoid using special characters.

+You can incorporate numbers after you've started with a letter.
+So `book_1` or `b1` is acceptable, though you cannot use special characters at any point in the variable name.

+Second, you might also notice that variable syntax requires you to write the variable name first, followed by an equal sign `=`, and then the value, which can be any data type.
+You cannot start the variable statement with the data value, because python always recognizes the first thing written as the thing to be assigned.
+The thing that comes after the `=` is the data that becomes attached to the preceding variable.

 # Running scripts